 - Lightning Bruiser: Being a trained Abyss Watcher, his BFS doesn't slow him down at all, while letting him smash through enemy defenses.
 Doubly so once he swaps to his legion's standard weapon set, letting him slide and flip around the battlefield like a wild animal.

 - Luckily, My Shield Will Protect Me: Unlike the other members of the Abyss Watchers, who dual-wield greatswords and daggers, Hawkwood chose to use a shield and was scorned by the other Abyss Watchers until he quit.
-In a bit of irony, he's using the actual fighting style of their founder, Artorias, albeit the latters choice was a greatshield instead of the formers smaller shield designed for parrying.
+Ironically, he's using the actual fighting style of their founder, Artorias, albeit the latters choice was a greatshield instead of the formers smaller shield designed for parrying.

-- Later, after Hawkwood leaves the Firelink Shrine, he will ditch his shield and go back to the Farron's Undead Legion trademark moveset of Ultra Greatsword in one hand and an atypical dagger in the other in the final part of his questline, fighting you in Farron Keep to take the other part of the Twinkling Dragon Stone.
+- Later, after Hawkwood leaves the Firelink Shrine, he will ditch his shield and use the Farron Undead Legions trademark moveset of Ultra Greatsword in one hand and an atypical dagger in the other in the final part of his questline, fighting you in Farron Keep to take the other part of the Twinkling Dragon Stone.

 - Recurring Element: He's this game's equivalent of Dark Souls I's Crestfallen Knight as well as Saulden from Dark Souls II, being one of the longest-standing residents of the Hub Level and a highly-jaded one at that.

-- Refusal of the Call: Like the Champion of Ash, he was resurrected to return the Lords of Cinder to their thrones.
-Most likely the Abyss Watchers specifically.
-Yet, he decides instead to abandon his duty and follow the path of the dragon.
+- Refusal of the Call: Like the Champion of Ash, he was resurrected to return the Lords of Cinder to their thrones; most likely the Abyss Watchers specifically.
+Instead, he decided instead to abandon his duty and follow the Path of the Dragon.

 - Screw This, I'm Outta Here!: He can be summoned on Archdragon Peak, but leaves immediately if you ring the bell for the Nameless King.
-Justified in that he's only interested in ascending to dragonhood, and his real purpose there is to help you fight against the Elite Mooks blocking your way towards the Twinkling Dragon Torso Stone, though it is more likely that he is using YOU to reach the final stone, which he intends to take from you later in a duel to the death he requests from you.
+He's only interested in ascending to dragonhood, so his real purpose there is to help you fight against the Elite Mooks blocking your way towards the Twinkling Dragon Torso Stone, which he intends to take from you later in a duel to the death he requests from you.